javeriahabib09/JARVIS/README.md

 # *JARVIS* movie recommender system
 This is v0.1.

-*JARVIS* us an open-source, conversational movie recommender system which models users ' preferences dynamically and supports user initiatives and multi-turn recommendations.
+*JARVIS* is an open-source, conversational movie recommender system which models users ' preferences dynamically and supports user initiatives and multi-turn recommendations.
 *JARVIS* equips with a scaleable structure for future amendments.
 It facilities the standardized components.